anyafp/ece4960/_labs/lab5.md

 __We recommend powering the Artemis and the motor drivers/motors from separate batteries.
 Why is that?__

-This is because the motors draw a lot of current and the Artemis is not able to provide the power demand that the motors require, thus you need a seperate battery that can afford to release a lot more current than the MCU.
+This is because the motors draw a lot of current and the Artemis does not require as much, it makes sense to use different batteries to power each one; the battery with higher energy capacity (850mAh) is used for the motors while the one with lower energy capacity (650mAh) is used for the Artemis.

 __Routing paths__